String Submodular Functions with Curvature Constraints: Introduction

-Finding the solution to \eqref{eqn:2} is NP-hard and a tractable alternative is to use a greedy algorithm.
+Finding the solution to \eqref{eqn:2} is NP-hard---a tractable alternative is to use a greedy algorithm.
 The greedy algorithm starts with the empty set, and incrementally adds an element to the current solution giving the largest gain in the objective function.
-Theories for maximizing submodular set functions and their applications have been intensively studied in recent years \cite{nemhauser1978analysis}-- \cite{ageev2004pipage}.
+Theories for maximizing submodular set functions and their applications have been intensively studied in recent years \cite{nemhauser1978analysis}-- \cite{nesstac}.
 The main idea is to compare the performance of the greedy algorithm with that of the optimal solution.
 Suppose that the set objective function $g$ is non-decreasing: $g(A)\leq g(B)$ for all $A\subset B$; and $g(\emptyset)=0$ where $\emptyset$ denotes the empty set.
-Moreover, the function has the \emph{diminishing-return property}: For all $A\subset B\subset X$ and $j\in X\setminus B$, we have $g(A\cup \{j\})-g(A)\geq g(B\cup \{j\})-g(B)$.
+Moreover, suppose that the function has the \emph{diminishing-return property}: For all $A\subset B\subset X$ and $j\in X\setminus B$, we have $g(A\cup \{j\})-g(A)\geq g(B\cup \{j\})-g(B)$.
 Then, we say that $g$ is a \emph{submodular set} function.
-Nemhauser \emph{et al.}~\cite{nemhauser1978analysis} showed that the greedy algorithm achieves at least a $(1-e^{-1})$-approximation for \eqref{eqn:2} given that $(X, \mathcal I)$ is a uniform matroid and the objective function is submodular.
-Fisher \emph{et al.}~\cite{fisher1978analysis} proved that the greedy algorithm provides at least a $1/2$-approximation of the optimum for a general matroid.
+Nemhauser \emph{et al.}~\cite{nemhauser1978analysis} showed that the greedy algorithm achieves at least a $(1-e^{-1})$-approximation for the optimal solution given that $(X, \mathcal I)$ is a uniform matroid and the objective function is submodular.
+(By this we mean that the ratio of the objective function value of the greedy solution to that of the optimal solution is at least $(1-e^{-1})$.)
+Fisher \emph{et al.}~\cite{fisher1978analysis} proved that the greedy algorithm provides at least a $1/2$-approximation of the optimal solution for a general matroid.
 Conforti and Cornu\'{e}jols \cite{conforti1984submodular} showed that if the function $g$ has a total curvature $c$, where then the greedy algorithm achieves at least $\frac{1}{c}(1-e^{-c})$ and $\frac{1}{1+c}$-approximations of the optimal solution given that $(X, \mathcal I)$ is a uniform matroid and a general matroid, respectively.
-Note that $c\in [0,1]$, and if $c=0$, then the greedy algorithm is the optimal solution; if $c=1$, then the result is the same as that in~\cite{nemhauser1978analysis}.
-Vondr\'{a}k \cite{vondrak2010submodularity} showed that the \emph{continuous greedy algorithm} achieves a $\frac{1}{c}(1-e^{-c})$-approximation for any matroid.
-Wang \emph{et al.}~\cite{wang2012}\footnote{We gratefully thank Zengfu Wang for sending us a preprint of \cite{wang2012}.} provided approximation bounds in the case where the function has an elemental curvature constraint, which generalizes the notion of diminishing return.
+Note that $c\in [0,1]$ for a submodular set function, and if $c=0$, then the greedy algorithm is optimal; if $c=1$, then the result is the same as that in~\cite{nemhauser1978analysis}.
+Vondr\'{a}k \cite{vondrak2010submodularity} showed that the \emph{continuous greedy algorithm} achieves at least a $\frac{1}{c}(1-e^{-c})$-approximation for any matroid.
+Wang \emph{et al.}~\cite{wang2012} provided approximation bounds in the case where the function has an elemental curvature $\alpha$, defined as The notion of elemental curvature generalizes the notion of diminishing return.
+These are powerful results, but are limited in their application to optimal control problems that are invariant to the order of actions.
+In most optimal control problems, however, the objective function depends crucially on the order of actions and therefore a new framework for optimizing objective functions over strings, as formulated in~\eqref{eqn:1}, is needed.
+In this paper we do just that in developing string submodularity.
+We will further describe our contributions after reviewing recent results on string submodularity.